Introduction to Python

 Without the try

-block, the program would crash and generate an error.
+block, the program would freeze and generate an error.

-You can define as many exception blocks as you want, for example, if you want to execute a special code block for a special error type
+As many exception blocks as desired can be defined, for example, if a special block of code is to be executed for a special type of error.

 try:print(variable_no_declarada)except NameError:print("La variable \'variable_no_declarada\' no está definida")except:print("Algo inesperado ha ocurrido")